 4. Baste your chicken with this mixture periodically.

 This is the opportunity to turn your lovely roasted chicken on cauliflower dinner into a feast.
 I always roast two chickens by they way, because we're a family of four adults and three children.
-Living in a commune of sorts with your children and grandkids is for us a great success, but if you can't hold your tongue and feel the need to constantly give advice, then don't do it!
+Living in a commune of sorts with your children and grandkids is for us a great success, but if you cannot hold your tongue and feel the need to constantly give advice, then do not do it.

 Cut a butternut in half, scooping out the pips and adding a lump of butter and your favourite herbs.

 Either place it in the roasting pan along with the chicken, or its own oven dish.

-Butternut has a low glycemic index, but inexplicably is banned if you're banting; it is indeed largely carbohydrate, but rich in the phytochemicals that prevent cancer.
+Butternut has a low glycemic index, but inexplicably is banned if you are banting; it is indeed largely carbohydrate, but rich in the phytochemicals that prevent dread disease.